 Well, it’s official; the IETF has officially deprecated SSLv3.0.
 This means that it’s now a protocol violation to fall back to it.
-This is good news, since the number and types of attacks have been on the rise for awhile now.
 We’d like to take the opportunity to explore how to debug web applications that use HTTPS over SSL/TLS in CloudShark.

 It’s undeniable that debugging HTTP traffic is one of the most common use-cases for a packet decoder.
 Fortunately for users (and unfortunately for developers), encrypting HTTP is reaching an inflection point.
 While we’re still some time from all traffic being TLS protected, it’s already a common occurrence that many web-based data transfers are available only under secured channels.